trychlos/pwix-plus-button/README.md

 ### Positionning

-The `pwix:plus-button` package comes with a default relative positioning:
+The `pwix:plus-button` package comes with a default `absolute` positioning:

 ```
     .plusButton {
-        position: relative;
+        position: absolute;
         top: 1em;
         right: 1em;
     }
 ```

+This configuration expects the parent container have a `relative` position itself.

 See that as an example.
 You will most probably override this positioning in your own stylesheet.